pingcap/docs/sql-statements/sql-statement-kill.md

 ## MySQL compatibility

 * By design, `KILL` is not compatible with MySQL by default.
 This helps prevent against a case of a connection being terminated on the wrong TiDB server, because it is common to place multiple TiDB servers behind a load balancer.
 If you are certain that the session you are attempting to kill is on the same TiDB server, set [`compatible-kill-query = true`](/tidb-configuration-file.md#compatible-kill-query) in your configuration file.
 * The `KILL TIDB` statement is a TiDB extension.
-You can kill the session without limitation.
+This is different syntax than the mysql `KILL [CONNECTION|QUERY]` command and the mysql command line `ctrl-c` feature, but is safe to use in the same TiDB node.

 ## See also